Discover our photography top tips

 Looking up to a birch tree

 Try unusual angles.
-Shoot close to tree trunks to create the effect of towering giants or use a wide angle and shoot directly skywards to show the canopy.
+Shoot your photograph close to tree trunks to create the effect of towering giants or use a wide angle and shoot directly skywards to show the canopy.
 As with all your images make sure you consider the composition and balance within your image.

 Get a star burst effect.
 If it’s sunny try to use the sun shining through a leaf or at the side of a tree trunk to create a star burst effect.
 The best way to do this is to get the sun behind a trunk and move slowly with your camera until it just peeks round the corner.
 It only needs to just touch the edge of the trunk.
 Vary your F number until you get the effect you want.